Victor-Miron/codeyou-devops-with-aws-final-project-saleor-full/README.md

 Welcome to the Saleor Platform Project!
 This project involves deploying a fully functional Saleor-based e-commerce platform.
 Saleor is a modern, open-source, headless e-commerce platform that provides a robust GraphQL API and a user-friendly dashboard for managing your online store.

 This README serves as the entry point for students who have chosen the Saleor project to deploy.
-It includes links to key documentation and instructions to get started.
+It includes links to key documentation and instructions to get started..

 ---